gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 all I hear is the hollow sound you always hear when you do that.
 After a moment I lower them to my sides.
 "Well," I say, "Fancy meeting you here."
 I used to talk to my opponents in the *umram* that way, and in real fights as well.
-Calm and conversational---it doesn't need to make sense as long as it puts them off their guard and gives me time to think.
+Calm and conversational—it doesn't need to make sense as long as it puts them off their guard and gives me time to think.
 Found myself telling a man in Chaghan about running three-legged races with my brother one time.
-I hope he enjoyed the story---it was the last one he ever heard.
+I hope he enjoyed the story—it was the last one he ever heard.

 I can't see Cup.
 Only the chill tells me he's here.
 "Don't know if you were paying attention or not, but there's a lad gone down a while back chasing a